 Effective 5/6/21 – The County of Kauai has reinstated certain COVID Tier 3 protocols including limitations on gatherings, seating at restaurants (Table Max 6) and more.
 Please do your homework before you go out.

 A good number of restaurant operators, especially beloved Mom & Pops, have closed their doors over the past 12-months.
 Many of the establishments that are OPEN now require reservations due to the increased demand for seating (which is limited per social distancing requirements).
 So, please plan ahead and be patient.
 You are on Island Time.

 As of this writing, many tour and luau operators are still in the process of re-opening.
 Further, most are only running at 50%.
 So, do not wait to make reservations if you want to enjoy any of these island activities.

-Despite recent CDC changes, ALL persons (five years of age or older) are required to wear a face covering over their nose and mouth, whether indoors or outdoors, in any setting in which they are in close contact (within 6 feet) of people who don’t live in their immediate household.
-This includes beaches.
+ALL persons (five years of age or older) are required to wear a face covering over their nose and mouth when indoors at any place of business.
 So, show your Aloha Spirit and don a colorful mask.